Title: The Dubliner: Portrait of James Joyce

 There is a certain resemblance between the mystery of the Mass and what I am trying to do … to give people a kind of intellectual or spiritual pleasure by converting the bread of everyday life into something that has a permanent artistic life of its own … for their mental, moral and spiritual uplift. – James Joyce

 James Joyce wrote about the Catholic church with some criticism, but he was fully aware of its powerful draw and influence in Irish life, so he knew to hedge his bet.
-In his stream-of-consciousness narratives he captures perfectly the wandering mind of a wayward Christian hoping not to get caught, which I attempt to capture here, in the format and drab coloration of a Guinness pub poster.
-If you’ve never been to an Irish pub, you may never have seen such a poster.
-If you have been to an Irish pub, you may not remember seeing such a poster.
+In his stream-of-consciousness narratives he captures perfectly the wandering mind of a wayward Christian hoping not to get caught, which I attempt to capture here, in the format and drab coloration of a classic Guinness pub poster.
+These posters are obscure, because if you’ve never been to an Irish pub, you may never have seen such a poster, or if you have been to an Irish pub, you may not remember seeing such a poster.
+They rarely see the light of day.

 Sometimes you get what you pray for and sometimes you don’t.